Educate Your MP

 Some ideas for the meeting:

 - Take your laptop, and play What is money?
-(To download o that you don’t need to find an internet connection - Right click here and choose ‘save target as…’)
+(To download the video so that you don’t need to find an internet connection - Right click here and choose ‘save target as…’)

 Meeting your MP in person is by far the most effective thing to do, but if you can’t do that, then a letter, written and posted to your MP, can be quite effective.